KRL Commuterline: List of major stations

 Currently Gambir station does not serve as Commuterline stop, instead focusing on intercity train services.
 Passengers who travel to areas near Merdeka Square, could depart at the nearby Gondangdia or Juanda stations.

-Southbound local trains (operated by KAI, serving trips from Bogor to Sukabumi/Cianjur) starts and ends from Bogor Paledang station, within walking distance from Bogor station.
+Southbound local trains (operated by KAI, serving trips from Bogor to Sukabumi/Cianjur) starts and ends from Bogor Paledang station, within walking by skywalk from Bogor station.

 Duri Station was planned to be the transit for Airport Commuter Train, which was under construction in 2014 and started operation in 2017.

 Pasar Senen station only serves counterclockwise, full-racket services of Cikarang Loop Line towards Kampung Bandan or Jakarta Kota (minority service).
 Trains towards Bekasi or Cikarang does not stop here.